Yala National Park

 Read more about Mahoora Tented Safari Camps - Yala National Park

-‘We would like to bring to your notice that as per the Department of Wildlife, Yala National Park may be closed to visitors between 1st to 30th September.
+‘We would like to bring to your notice that as per the Department of Wildlife, Yala National Park may be closed to visitors from 1st to 30th September.
 For those who wish to stay at Mahoora Yala, we are arranging safaris at the Bundala National Park or the Lunugamvehera National Park for the same cost.
 Alternatively you can book Mahoora - Udawalawe'.